mafifafm/pxt-microbit/docs/courses/csintro/conditionals/project.md

 * Display a dynamic score
 * ... let your imaginations run wild!

-Ideally, students should be writing their own versions of micro:bit programs to do something original.
+Ideally, students should be writing their own versions of Ragga programs to do something original.
 Here is one simple program to discuss and use as an example:

 ![Close-up of game tokens](/static/courses/csintro/conditionals/battle-pieces.jpg)